 Even if you don't ever have motion sickness, these rides will kill you.
 I promise, have motion sickness pills with you.
 Take them way in advance as per your medicine leaflet.
 Better be safe than sorry.

 Make sure you are in charge of your luggage.
 Nobody will give a damn if you forget it or you didn't know you need to transfer it yourself.
 Get off the ferry, claim it, get on the new ferry, get off the ferry claim it.

 Oh, and before I forget: DO NOT EAT just before your journey or during your journey.
 Of course, if you took your awesome motion sickness pills, then you can nibble a little.
 My advice?
 Keep clear for a few hours.

 I already know you are probably not going to have the trip of your life by using the Seychelles ferry.
 I hope this article will make your journey a little more bearable.
-On the bright side, being able to see other islands in the Seychelles is totally worth this horrific sea nightmare.
+On the bright side, being able to see other islands in Seychelles is totally worth this horrific sea nightmare.
 Think of the beautiful tortoises in La Digue and the fantastic coco de mer in Praslin.

 Over to you now, did I miss anything?
 Do you have any other tips to survive the Seychelles ferry or did you have an experience you would like to share?
-Let me know in the comments section bellow!
+Let me know in the comments section below!